Frequently Asked Questions (FAQs) and known error messages, their cause and suggested solutions

 - Hard crash when displaying an object

-- Hard crash when displaying an object (order)
+- Hard crash when displaying an object (purchase order)

 - Hard crash when accessing an object within a collection (LogCube transactions)